caiks/TBOT01/README.md

 *Model* 25 is a three *level model* with the top *level conditioned* on a spacewise *substrate* of two *level model 24 induced* on a timewise *substrate* of one *level model 11 induced* on a random region *substrate*.
 Compare it to *model* 22 which is a three *level model* with the top *level conditioned* on a timewise *substrate* of two *level model 18 induced* on a spacewise *substrate* of one *level model 11 induced* on a random region *substrate*. *Model* 25 has a lower *likelihood* but a higher accuracy than *model* 22.
 So *model* 25 is intermediate between *model* 22 and *model* 20, which is the two *level conditioned* on a spacetimewise *substrate* of one *level model 11 induced* on a random region *substrate*.
 This confirms that the static information is more important than the dynamic.

+### Motor actions

+In order to consider motor actions